 As a Humanistic Counsellor, I believe that you are born with the resources to find the answers to your own questions.
 And I believe that as client and counsellor we collaborate.
 My role is to facilitate self-understanding, promote growth, nurture self-development, offer support, promote healing where there has been damage, and empower you to make the right choices.

-Additionally, I feel that further training in CBT therapy has enriched my practice, enabling me to offer clients a broader, more integrated approach to their issues.
+Further trainings in CBT therapy as well as Life Coaching have enriched my practice, enabling me to offer clients a more integrated approach to their issues.
 For instance, I draw upon CBT skills when we explore how your thoughts affect your mood, or when helping you identify the ways in which your coping mechanisms might maintain your problems rather than resolve them.
+Or you may be looking for a more directive, solution-focused approach in order to achieve a desired outcome.
+This is where the coaching tools I have learned can be very effective in mobilising you to reach whatever goals you have set for yourself.

 In summary, I don't believe that one therapy fits all.
 Together, we can decide what works best for you.
-Sessions will be tailored to your specific needs, whether you are seeking individual or couples sessions, shorter-term help with a specific issue, or a longer-term engagement for more complex ones.
+Sessions will be tailored to your specific needs, whether you are seeking shorter-term help with a specific issue, or a longer-term engagement for more complex ones.

 You are welcome to contact me by telephone or email to discuss your situation, or to set up an initial appointment.
 All communications between us are confidential, and I will reply to all messages promptly.